Yasedo-03/Yasedo-03/README.md

 **About Me:**

 - I'm a passionnate UI Developer from France
-- I'm currently looking for an apprenticeship for my training with O'Clock which has already started.
+- I'm currently doing an apprenticeship at Sodexo for my training with O'Clock for 16 months.
 - I’m currently learning __NODE__ & __TypeScript__.
 - Fun-Fact: I was a baker before I became a web developer.
 - How to reach me: adleborgne03@gmail.com